-“Science is my favorite and best subject!, another student boasted.
+“Science is my favourite and best subject! another student boasted.

-“Science is much easier than the languages or maths.” was what the last one said
+“Science is much easier than languages or maths.” was what the last one said

 These are the more common responses I’ll get from students when I ask their opinion on Science, from most of the students that I have taught in my Science career.